Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Quantum Information Processing and Machine Learning

-Both the fields of machine learning and quantum computing are characterized by their fragmented and diverse nature.
-Researchers are actively investigating the potential for synergy between these two domains, aiming to leverage the unique capabilities of quantum computing in machine learning applications. \\However, the integration of quantum computing and machine learning poses several challenges that need to be addressed.
-These challenges can significantly impact the development and performance of Quantum Machine Learning (QML) models.
-Current Quantum computer are not capable of outperforming classical model due to fewer Qubit counts. \\Qubits experience noise and decoherence, leading to the loss of information and errors as they interact with the surrounding environment.
-In quantum algorithms, a series of gates are applied linearly to qubit registers.
-However, the presence of decoherence imposes limitations on the number of operations that a quantum circuit can effectively perform.
+Current quantum computers are not capable of outperforming classical models due to limited qubit counts.
+Qubits experience noise and decoherence, leading to the loss of information and errors as they interact with the surrounding environment.
+In quantum algorithms, a series of gates are applied linearly to qubit registers; however, the presence of decoherence imposes limitations on the number of operations that a quantum circuit can effectively perform.
 This represents a significant hardware challenge in quantum computing, requiring the development of quantum hardware with a large number of fully interconnected and high-fidelity qubits.
-Achieving fault-tolerant universal systems while maintaining qubit quality is a crucial objective in overcoming this challenge \\NISQ systems undergo effective isolation and cooling processes to mitigate noise and errors.
-Quantum error correction (QEC) techniques are employed in NISQ algorithms to minimize the impact of decoherence.
-QEC aims to correct quantum qubits using a reduced number of auxiliary ancilla qubits, while preserving the superposition states and coherence time.
+Achieving fault-tolerant universal systems while maintaining qubit quality is a crucial objective in overcoming this challenge.

+\gls{nisq} systems undergo effective isolation and cooling processes to mitigate noise and errors. \gls{qec} techniques are employed in \gls{nisq} algorithms to minimize the impact of decoherence. \gls{qec} aims to correct quantum qubits using a reduced number of auxiliary ancilla qubits while preserving the superposition states and coherence time.
 However, improving the accuracy of algorithms remains a challenge.
-Advancements in error correction schemes hold the potential to reduce the number of auxiliary qubits required for correcting a single qubit, thereby enhancing overall algorithm accuracy..\\ The limited connectivity of qubits poses a challenge in designing efficient circuits for complex algorithms.
-While theoretical analysis may indicate the required number of qubits for a calculation, physical implementation necessitates the inclusion of auxiliary qubits for error correction and additional processing qubits to account for circuit depth and complexity.
-Shallow algorithms, such as the variational quantum eigen solver, require fewer qubits in comparison.
-Accurate initialization of qubits to their desired starting state is crucial, as errors introduced during initialization propagate and accumulate through subsequent gate operations, leading to significant computational errors \\
+Advancements in error correction schemes hold the potential to reduce the number of auxiliary qubits required for correcting a single qubit, thereby enhancing overall algorithm accuracy.